garosenbaum/garosenbaum/README.md

-The official proctor of the turing test.
+Undergraduate at The University of Chicago and student researcher at OLAB in the NYU Langone Department of Neurosurgery.